 In 1950 Pope Pius XII established the dogma of ‘Assumption of the Blessed Virgin’ when the Virgin Mary was assumed body and soul into heaven at the end of her days.
 To the faithful, it is one of the most solemn feast days in the Catholic calendar despite the fact that there is no specific narrative about her death and ultimate fate in the New Testament, although several passages have been interpreted by theologians to do so.

-In a normal year, there would be 1,184 fiestas happening on this date throughout Spain, not all celebrating the Assumption.
+There will be 1,184 fiestas happening on this date throughout Spain, not all celebrating the Assumption.
 As has always been the case, Christianity seems to have assumed pagan traditions and celebrations have evolved from ancient customs marking the harvest season.
-However this isn’t a normal year and the COVID-19 health crisis has meant many if not all fiestas have been abandoned for the year, although some may be celebrated in modest fashion with all the required health and safety precautions in place.

-In Xàbia, there is a street called Carrer de la Mare de Déu d’Agost and in normal circumstances the residents would gather outside for a community dinner accompanied music and dancing well into the early hours.
-But this year, no.
+In Xàbia, there is a street called Carrer de la Mare de Déu d’Agost and it’s not unknown for the residents to gather outside for a community dinner accompanied music and dancing well into the early hours.